jjjjgyj/jjjjgyj/README.md

-- 👋 Hi, I’m @jjjjgyj
+- 👋 Hi, I’m JJJJ.
-- 👀 I’m interested in making 💰💰💰 to earn my mental freedom / free time as a human being in this capitalist world.
+- 👀 I’m interested in making 💰💰💰 to earn my mental freedom in this capitalist world.
 - 🌱 I’m currently learning python and java to fill my resume.
 - 💞️ I’m looking to collaborate on ... (still thinking).
 - 📫 How to reach me: DM.